Matthew Short

-Matthew William Short (born 8 November 1995) is an Australian international cricketer who represents the Australia national cricket team in ODI and T20I cricket.
-A right-handed top-order batter who bowls right-arm off break, Short plays for Victoria at state level, captains the Adelaide Strikers in the Big Bash League and plays for the San Francisco Unicorns in Major League Cricket.
+Matthew William Short (born 8 November 1995) is an Australian international cricketer who represents the Australia national team in limited overs cricket.
+A right-handed top-order batter who bowls right-arm off break, Short plays for Victoria at state level, captains the Adelaide Strikers in the Big Bash League and plays for the Chennai Super Kings in Indian Premier League.

-He previously played for the Melbourne Renegades, Punjab Kings and Washington Freedom.

 Domestic career

 Short made his one day debut on 20 July 2014 for the Australia National Performance Squad against South Africa A, as part of the Australia A Team Quadrangular Series in 2014.
 He made his first-class debut for Cricket Australia XI on 29 October 2015 in a tour match against the New Zealanders as part of New Zealand's tour to Australia.
 He scored his maiden first-class century playing for Cricket Australia XI in a tour match against England at Townsville in mid-November 2017, scoring 51 in the first innings and then 134 not out in the second.
 He also took 4/103 with the ball.

 In 2019, Short had a stint in England in club cricket for Coggeshall Town CC scoring 1100 runs at an average of 55.

 For the 2021–22 Big Bash League season, Short moved from the middle order to open the batting, finishing the season with the second most sixes (26) and third-most runs (493).
 Strikers captain Peter Siddle said of the move: "Last year was all about finding a position for him because he’s been thrown around for a few years and hasn’t been able to lock down a spot ...
 We found that spot for him last year and he got all the confidence from being at the top of the order.
 He’s fearless and we saw that against the Sixers."

 On 5 January 2023, captaining the Strikers in Peter Siddle's absence, Short made his maiden century in the Big Bash League, scoring 100* from 59 balls in the highest run chase in BBL history (230 runs).
 Bowling himself for 4 overs, he also had figures of 1/34.
 On 30 January 2023, Short was named BBL12 Player of the Tournament at the Australian Cricket Awards.

 In March 2023, he was brought in by Punjab Kings for the 2023 Indian Premier League as an injury replacement for Jonny Bairstow.

+In December 2025, he was brought in by Chennai Super Kings in the mini auction held in Abu Dhabi for the 2026 Indian Premier League.

+Having spent a couple of years living on the Gold Coast but travelling to Victoria to play domestically, Short opted out of a Victorian state contract for the 2025-26 summer, but remained available to play for them.